Our Degree Programs

-Students may apply to the Ph.D., or the M.S. programs through the Graduate Division website.
+Students may apply to the Ph.D., or the M.S. degree programs through the Graduate Division website.

-The application portal for the Ph.D. program will open September 2022 for Summer 2023 admissions.
-December 1, 2022 is the deadline for admission and fellowship consideration.
-The M.S. application deadline is March 1, 2023 for the Fall 2023 admissions term.
+The application portal for the Ph.D. program will open in late-September 2023 for Summer 2024 admissions.
+December 1, 2023 is the deadline for admission and fellowship consideration.
+The M.S. application deadline is March 1, 2024 for the Fall 2024 admissions term.

-For more information, including application information, transcript, GRE and TOEFL requirements, please visit Biomedical Sciences Admissions.
+For more information, including the application process and transcript submission, visit Biomedical Sciences Admissions.

 Prospective students: for assistance with admissions questions, contact Biomedical Sciences Admissions via email at BioMedAdmissions@medsch.ucr.edu.

-Current students: for assistance with course registration, program requirements, and fellowship and employment matters (TAships/GSRs), contact the Student Services Advisor or visit the office at 1143 Webber Hall.
+Current BMSC students: for assistance with course registration, program requirements, and fellowship and student employment matters (TAships/GSRs), contact the Student Services Advisor or visit the office at 1143 Webber Hall.

 Phone: (951) 827-4540